 ROPS line items 122 and 123 were each included and approved by the Successor Agency and Oversight Board as part of ROPS 19-20.
-ROPS line item 122 was included in anticipation of receipt of an Imminent and Substantial Endangerment Order ("Order") from DTSC; however, no such Order was received by the Successor Agency from DTSC prior to completion of the meet and confer process and DOF denied the item.
-Since no Order had actually been issued by DTSC prior to completion of the meet and confer process, DOF's denial of the item was based solely on the fact that no documents were submitted to DOF in support of the matter and not based on any substantive determination that an Order was not an enforceable obligation.
-Accordingly, the Successor Agency did not contest denial of the item as part of the ROPS 19-20 meet and confer process because no Order had in fact been received.
-Nevertheless, in anticipation that DTSC may issue such an Order, as has been repeatedly represented to the Successor Agency by DTSC, the Successor Agency continues to assert that such an Order would constitute an enforceable obligation pursuant to Health and Safety Code 34171(d)(1)(C) and therefore is included in line item 122 of ROPS 20-21.
+ROPS line item 122 was included in anticipation of receipt of an order from DTSC to clean-up the Corporation Yard; however, no such order was received by the Successor Agency from DTSC prior to completion of the meet and confer process and DOF denied the item.
+Since no order had actually been issued by DTSC prior to completion of the meet and confer process, DOF's denial of the item was based solely on the fact that no documents were submitted to DOF in support of the matter and not based on any substantive determination that an order was not an enforceable obligation.